-Paranui Falls: A Scenic Waterfall in A H Reed Memorial Park
+Paranui Falls: Discover the Scenic Beauty of A.H.
+Reed Memorial Park

 Major Highlights

-• Paranui Falls is a stunning horsetail waterfall located in A.H.
-Reed Memorial Park, standing at 23.8-24 meters high.
+• Paranui Falls is a beautiful waterfall located in A.H.
+Reed Memorial Park, offering a picturesque natural attraction near Whangarei.

-• Facilities include restrooms, wheelchair-accessible paths, and informative signage to enhance the visitor experience.
+• Facilities include parking areas, wheelchair-accessible paths in certain sections, and informative signage for an enhanced visitor experience.

 Location and Access to Paranui Falls